Spotlight on Dyslexia

 Our Literacy Crisis & Normalizing Dyslexia: A Presentation without Jargon

 So often, the jargon distracts from the crisis.
 We will offer parents and educators ways to discuss literacy instruction and dyslexia without all the jargon.
-We will use metaphors and analogies, play zoom polls or Kahoot!
-We hope people will take the spirit of this presentation and make it their own.
+We will use metaphors and analogies, and we hope people will take the spirit of this presentation and make it their own.

 Debbie Meyer